 |Battlefield Boulevard (Rt 168) & Great Bridge Boulevard (Rt 190)/Kempsville Road||02/13/2012||03/14/2012|

 |Canal Drive & Military Highway (Rt 13)||10/15/2018||11/13/2018|

-The intersections are listed in the order of VDOT approval and camera activation.
+The intersections are listed in the order of approval and camera activation.

-An engineering safety analysis was conducted at all of the above intersections in accordance with VDOT guidelines.
-The analysis included a 48-hour automatic traffic recorder directional and classification count, turning movement counts, and a concurrent 12-hour video survey of red light violation counts.
-All intersections were approved for photo enforcement by VDOT in accordance with the Code of Virginia 15.2-968.1.
+An engineering safety analysis was conducted at all of the above intersections in accordance with state code.
+The analysis includes an automatic traffic recorder directional and classification count, turning movement counts, and a concurrent 12-hour video survey of red light violation counts.
+All intersections were approved for photo enforcement in accordance with the Code of Virginia 15.2-968.1.